TESOL Jobs in South Korea

 Teachers can also choose to work for private schools, known as ‘hagwons’, many of which are large organizations with several chains throughout the country.

-TESOL jobs in South Korea pay a starting salary of US$1,800 and up to $2,500 per month plus accommodation, travel expenses, health insurance, and bonuses.
+TESOL jobs in South Korea pay a starting salary of US$2000 and up to $2,700 per month.

 EPIK and private language schools pay similar wages and offer similar benefits.